 II.
-A single narrative, between 1,500 and 4,500 words long, with the expectation that this narrative will usually be 10-12 pages, on double-spaced pages, using 12-point type and 1-inch margins, including:
+A single narrative, between 1,500 and 4,500 words long (including footnotes), with the expectation that this narrative will usually be 10-12 pages, on double-spaced pages, using 12-point type and 1-inch margins, including:

-- a scholarship section that describes scholarly objectives and goals, including, in some detail and specificity, a discussion of the candidate's future scholarly agenda such as future projects and venues, funding prospects if relevant, and generally trajectory toward the next promotion; - a teaching section describing teaching philosophy, addressing achievements, charting improvement, and establishing areas of growth; - and a service section describing engagement with the university community and profession, field, discipline or public life related to scholarly expertise, and referencing unit criteria.
+- a scholarship section that describes scholarly objectives and goals, including, in some detail and specificity, a discussion of the candidate's future scholarly agenda such as future projects and venues, funding prospects if relevant, and generally trajectory toward the next promotion (note however that substantiating data, including metrics, goes in the scholarship documentation section); - a teaching section describing teaching philosophy, addressing achievements, charting improvement, and establishing areas of growth; - and a service section describing engagement with the university community and profession, field, discipline or public life related to scholarly expertise, and referencing unit criteria.